Nyx3815/Adjustable-Runway/lib/SlewRateLimiter/README.md

 ## Set Rate

 The set rate method is much more simple than `calculate()`.
 It allows you to set the allowed amount of value change for the `SlewRateLimiter` as a whole.
 Within the methods, there are two ways to do this.
-Using the same notation as [$\text{Equation 1}$](#calculate), those two ways are as follows:
+Using the same notation as [Equation 1](#calculate), those two ways are as follows:
   1. `setRate(double rate)`
       - $\Delta f_{pos} = \Delta f_{neg} = rate$
   2. `setRate(double pos, double neg)`: